VirtusLab/graphbuddy/README.md

 ```
 "main": "src/index.ts",
 ```
 *Note:* Currently you can play with Typescript but keep in mind that it is still under active development.
 There is a lot of work yet to be done to cover all unhandled currently cases.
-We recommend to use a GraphBuddy [ts-example](https://github.com/VirtusLab/graphbuddy/tree/master/ts-example) demonstration repo as a playground.
+We recommend using a GraphBuddy [ts-example](https://github.com/VirtusLab/graphbuddy/tree/master/ts-example) demonstration repo as a playground.

 ## Installing a plugin

-Plugin is available for:
+The plugin is available for:
 - VSCode [here](https://marketplace.visualstudio.com/items?itemName=virtuslab.graph-buddy)
 - IntelliJ [here](https://plugins.jetbrains.com/plugin/13467-graph-buddy)